Toddler dies, knife-wielding mom shot by police in Westchester

 Two officers were injured in the incident, and two others were taken to the hospital for medical evaluation.
 They are all expected to be okay.

-Neighbors say police were at the home on Friday night - is unclear if Saturday's incident is related.
+Neighbors say police were at the home on Friday night - it is unclear whether Saturday's incident is related.

 "If it was going to happen anywhere in this neighborhood, it would probably happen there," said neighbor Ryan Gephard.